openhive-network/wax-doc/src/interfaces/asset-manipulations/asset-convertions.md

 # Asset Conversions

 Asset conversions are required for various Hive financial transactions.
-The `@hiveio/wax` library provides methods like `vestsToHp` and `hbdToHive` to facilitate these conversions.
+The `@hiveio/wax` library provides methods like VESTS to HP and HBD to Hive to facilitate these conversions.

-## Using `vestsToHp`
+## VESTS to HP conversion

-The `vestsToHp` method converts VESTS into Hive Power (HP).
+This method converts VESTS into Hive Power (HP).
 This conversion requires three `NaiAsset` instances: one for the VESTS and two others for the total vesting fund Hive and total vesting shares.

-### Code Snippet for `vestsToHp`

 +++ JavaScript